-The City of Philadelphia, Pennsylvania's written response to the findings identified in our audit is included as part of this report.
-The City of Philadelphia, Pennsylvania's written response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The City of Philadelphia, Pennsylvania's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
+The City of Philadelphia, Pennsylvania's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
 We have also included our comments to the City of Philadelphia, Pennsylvania's responses that we believe do not adequately address our findings and recommendations.